 The Best Dropbox Alternative for Music Professionals

 Dropbox is fine.
 It stores files.
 It syncs across devices.
-Every collaborator already has an account.
-For storing session projects and stems, Dropbox is a reasonable tool.
+Your collaborators already have accounts.
+For backing up session projects and shuttling stems around, Dropbox is a reasonable tool, and you should keep using it for that.

 Where Dropbox Fails for Music Pitches